AAbhijithA/StepWise/README.md

 * Partition Scheme: Huge APP (3MB no OTA/1MB SPIFFS)

 Run the program and then after **"Hard resetting via RTS pin"** message comes open the Serial Monitor and make sure the baud rate is "115200" and press the reset button on the ESP32-Cam then remove the wires connecting GND and IO0 on the ESP32-Cam and press reset again and you will get a link if the connection to the network happens successfully.

-From the url "http://(your url)/cam-hi.jpg"
+***(Note: Make sure you have Python install going foward, if not download from the link: [Download Python](https://www.python.org/downloads/)***

-Use the imgdet.py file and copy paste the url you got from the above code and install the following libraries for the code:
+From the url "http://(your url)/cam-hi.jpg" use the imgdet.py file and copy paste the url you got from the above code and install the following libraries for the code:
 ```
 > pip install opencv-python
 > pip install tensorflow